All Episodes

 Blacks would have been on their feet yelling about it and furious.

-Well, look at the way that look at the way Black Sam reacted to the potential doge cuts by pointing out that it was federal, state, and local government jobs that created the artificial black middle class.
+Well, look at the way that, look at the way Black Sam reacted to the potential Doge cuts by pointing out that it was federal, state, and local government jobs that created the artificial black middle class.

-The New York Times, the Washington Post, all published many stories about Prince George's County, Charles County, Maryland.
+The New York Times, the Washington Post all published many stories about Prince George's County, Charles County, Maryland.

-They talked about uh an area of Atlanta.
+They talked about an area of Atlanta.

-I remember reading an article about an area of Atlanta that was going to be hit hard, especially all of the ancillary industries that cater to the black, so-called black middle class, these government jobs, uh you know, the hairstyle places where they spend.
+I remember reading an article about an area of Atlanta that was going to be hit hard, especially all of the ancillary industries that cater to the black, so-called black middle class, these government jobs, you know, the hairstyle places where they spend.

-And it's there's some fascinating things out there.
+And there's some fascinating things out there.

 Yep, that's the way it is.

-And uh, you know, and government jobs are I'm not a libertarian, I'm in favor of a very powerful government.
+I'm in favor of a very powerful government.

-We were we we could uh I'd just say we could fire half the people in the government in Atlanta, and it would not really affect government services at all.
+Fire half the people in the government in Atlanta, and it would not really affect government services at all.

 It wouldn't affect it at all.